liferay-frontend/lug-bot-app/README.md

 ## Learn More

+To learn about our initial efforts to make this app, check out this [knowledge transfer Confluence doc](https://liferay.atlassian.net/wiki/spaces/LUGBOT/pages/1794900017/Lugbot+Frontend+Knowledge+Transfer).

 To learn more about Next.js, take a look at the following resources:

 -   [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.